The restaurants worth the trip in Berlin. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 New German€€€€mitte

-Marco Mueller's Rutz in Berlin Mitte holds three Michelin stars on a Brandenburg-led tasting menu, with a wine-bar floor downstairs that serves walk-ups from 18:30.
+Marco Mueller's Rutz in Berlin Mitte holds three Michelin stars on a Brandenburg-led tasting menu, with a wine-bar floor downstairs that serves walk-ups.

 Signature: Brandenburg lamb, Trout with horseradish